 - Ground flaxseed

-Kosher meals are served in Allen Hall dining room in the Lincoln Avenue Dining Hall (LAR), 1005 W. Gregory Dr., Urbana, Sunday–Thursday from 4:45 to 6:15 p.m. during the academic year while the dining halls are in operation.
+Kosher meals are served in the Allen Hall dining room in the Lincoln Avenue Dining Hall (LAR), 1005 W. Gregory Dr., Urbana during the academic year while the dining halls are in operation.
+Hours of operation can be found here.
 These Kosher meals are under the certification of Rabbi Dovid Tiechtel of Illini Chabad and is in partnership with Illini Chabad.
 In addition, Kosher shelf-stable or frozen meals are available upon request in all dining halls.
-Kosher shelf-stable meals as well as other kosher products are available for purchase in the dining retail locations 57-North in the SDRP, Chomps at ISR, and Penn Station in PAR.
+Kosher shelf-stable meals as well as other kosher products are available for purchase in the dining retail locations 57-North in the SDRP, Terrabyte at ISR, and Urbana South Market in PAR.
 Packaged kosher meals that were prepared in the Kosher Kitchen are also available for purchase in the Illini Union Quad Shop.

 For more information on the availability of Kosher meals in the area please visit: Chabad at http://www.jewishillini.org.

-Contact Erica Nehrling, MS, RDN, LDN at email@example.com.
+Contact Housing Dietitian Melissa Schumacher, MS, RDN, LDN at firstname.lastname@example.org.